Closing the Governance Gap

 The reality is that the public sector is ill-prepared to deal with the opportunities and challenges of government digital transformation.
 This governance gap is a trillion-dollar annual problem.
-Poor governance and weak institutions are recognized as the #1 perceived impediment to the prosperity.

 What is a Governance Gap?

 - Governments pursue policies that are disconnected from citizen needs and wants – a policy gap.

 - Governments suffer from short-term political thinking that raises distrust in public institutions because of disappointing results – a planning gap.